pranavrao145/ccc-practice/README.md

-Solutions to various programming problems in multiple languages, most of which come from the University of Waterloo's Canadian Computing Competition.
+Solutions to various programming problems which come from the University of Waterloo's Canadian Computing Competition in multiple languages.